-To answer this question, we must take a good look at the nature of real estate businesses and how it differs from other businesses.
+To answer this question, we must look at the nature of real estate businesses and how it differs from other businesses.

 The importance of long-term relationship management

-Real estate agents and brokers make a living off potential revenue from sales, so lead management is crucial to them.
+Real estate agents and brokers make a living off potential revenue from sales, so lead management is crucial.
 Attracting a new lead is much more expensive in real estate than in other businesses, and losing a lead is very costly.

 However, while people may not buy from the same real estate twice, long-term relationship management is still crucial.
 Why?
 Because people refer to real estate agents to their friends and family, and this referral is a vital source of new clients.

 General CRM systems (any CRM system that isn’t made specifically for real estate) usually don’t accept an MLS feed.
 A direct MLS feed option is crucial for real estate CRMs as it means you don’t have to waste hours manually entering your listing data into market listings.